Rhetorical modes: Exposition

+An expository paragraph presents facts, gives directions, defines terms, and so on.
+It should clearly inform readers about a specific subject.
 An expository essay is one whose chief aim is to present information or to explain something.
+To expound is to set forth in detail, so a reader will learn some facts about a given subject.
+In exposition, as in other rhetorical modes, details must be selected and ordered according to the writer's sense of their importance and interest.
+Although the expository writer isn't primarily taking a stand on an issue, they can't—and shouldn't try to—keep their opinions completely hidden.
 To expound is to set forth in detail, so that a reader will learn some facts about a given subject.
 However, no essay is merely a set of facts.
 Behind all the details lies an attitude, a point of view.
-In exposition, as in all the other modes, details must be selected and ordered according to the writer's sense of their importance and interest.
-Though the expository writer isn't primarily taking a stand on an issue, he can't—and shouldn't try to—keep his opinions completely hidden.
 There is no interesting way of expounding certain subjects without at least implying a position.

 Argumentation

-An argument is a discussion between people representing two (or more) sides of an issue.
-It is often conducted orally, and a formal oral argument is a debate.
+An argument is a claim made to support or encourage an audience towards believing in a certain idea.
+In ordinary life, it also refers to a discussion between people representing two (or more) disagreeing sides of an issue.
+It is often conducted orally, and a formal oral argument between two sides is a debate.

 The purpose of argumentation (also called persuasive writing) is to prove the validity of an idea, or point of view, by presenting sound reasoning, discussion, and argument to thoroughly convince the reader.
 Persuasive writing/persuasion is a type of argumentation with the additional aim to urge the reader to take some form of action.